 If you find a book you like, click on the “Buy this book” and “Borrow this book” links to see where you can buy or borrow the print book.
 You can now also buy the ebook from the Google Play Store.

 8. Wiley Online Library

 For over 200 years Wiley Online Library have been helping people and organizations develop the skills and knowledge they need to succeed.
-We develop digital education, learning, assessment, and certification solutions to help universities, businesses, and individuals move between education and employment and achieve their ambitions.
+Wiley Online Library is good alternative for Z-Library, We develop digital education, learning, assessment, and certification solutions to help universities, businesses, and individuals move between education and employment and achieve their ambitions.
 By partnering with learned societies, we support researchers to communicate discoveries that make a difference.
 Our online scientific, technical, medical, and scholarly journals, books, and other digital content build on a 200-year heritage of quality publishing.

 9. Digital Public Library of America

 The Digital Public Library of America amplifies the value of libraries and cultural organizations as Americans’ most trusted sources of shared knowledge. by collaborating with partners to accelerate innovative tools and ideas that empower and equip libraries to make information more accessible.

 Digital Public Library of America work with a national network of partners to: